 Some marketers and individuals also use YouTube as a profit center by having at least 1,000 subscribers and a sponsored video or ad.
 YouTube revenue depends on how many people watch (1,000 views equals about $1.50), adblock use and the amount of sponsored videos.

-Are you part of the 91% percent of small businesses that needs to include YouTube in your marketing?
+Now's the time to include YouTube in your marketing strategy.
 Creating an attractive profile, high-quality videos and promoting your channel will benefit your business by generating more leads, increasing your brand awareness and boosting sales revenue.
 Videos are are an integral component to content marketing efforts and represent a huge business opportunity.